Generalized Boltzmann Distribution for Systems out of Equilibrium: The Probability Flow Equation

-Consider a system capable of existing in $N$ microstates (Fig. 1a).
-Let the rate coefficients between the microstates be such that the system will reach thermodynamic equilibrium.
-Define two microstates $m$ and $n$ to be "neighbors" if there exists a pathway between them that does not traverse any other microstates.
-The system is then completely characterized by forward rate constants between neighboring states $k_{mn}$ and free energies $G_m$; $k$'s will be referred to as "equilibrium rate constants."
-Any nonequilibrium system can be constructed by adding driven rate constants $\alpha_{mn}$ to the rate constants of an original equilibrium system.
-The net current, $I_{mn}$, from state $m$ to $n$ is $I_{mn} = P_m(k_{mn}+\alpha_{mn})-P_n (k_{nm}+\alpha_{nm})$, which is the sum of the forward and reverse rates.
-At equilibrium, all $\alpha_{mn}$ are zero.
-In the case that some $\alpha_{mn}$ are nonzero, the system may reach a nonequilibrium steady state with, in general, non-zero currents.
+Consider a system that can exist in many possible states with rate coefficients between the states such that the system will reach equilibrium.
+We define two states $m$ and $n$ to be "adjacent" if there exists a pathway between them that does not traverse any other states.
+Such a system is completely characterized by forward rate constants between neighboring states $k_{mn}$ and their free energies $G_m$, with the $k$'s representing the usual equilibrium rate constants.
+If we now drive the system away from equilibrium by adding a driven rate constant $\alpha_{mn}$ to $k_{mn}$, we will observe a net probability flow, denoted by the current $I_{mn}$, from state $m$ to $n$ that is the difference between the forward and reverse rates: $I_{mn} = P_m(k_{mn}+\alpha_{mn})-P_n k_{nm}$.
+Let us now define a probability "potential" that drives such a flow: